Peer Tutoring Program

 - A tutoring Follow-Up Report is required after each session with each student.
 Follow-up reports can be submitted electronically at the link below.

-- All tutors are expected to attend one tutor training session in the 2017-2018 academic year.
+- All tutors are expected to attend at least one tutor training session.
 A list of dates and locations for tutor training sessions can be found below.